enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 What are the two dimensions of the X design Matrix?
 	The row dimension (n) is the time vector function
 	The column dimension (p) contains the differents experimental design data like sound activated, or light on that influence the intensity of the BOL signal
-We convolve the HRF with the BOLD signal to get one column per conditions. #reformulate
+We convolve the HRF with the BOLD signal to get one column per conditions. #unclear (looks plain out false)

 During the convolution, what is LTI?
 	![[Pasted image 20220701103125.png]]